cf-convention/cf-convention.github.io/discussion.md

 ### Archive links

-Announcements, discussions and Q&A that were initiated before CF GitHub Discussions began are continuing as [GitHub issues][github_issues] in the `discuss` repository.
+Announcements, discussions and Q&A that were initiated before CF GitHub Discussions began are continuing as GitHub issues in the `discuss` repository.
 They will soon be converted to GitHub Discussions.

 Before the CF community migrated to GitHub:

 * until December 2019, general discussion took place and standard names were proposed on the [cf-metadata mailing list][archives] ([original at NCAR][NCAR_archives]).

 * until July 2018, changes to the conventions were proposed on the [CF Metadata Trac][about] site.